Communicable Diseases and/or Life Threatening Illnesses

-If it is the decision of the College President, or designee, that an employee or student with a communicable disease may pose a serious health risk to others, they are not permitted to attend work or classes or participate in College activities with other employees or students.
+The College President, or designee, may decide that because an employee or student with a communicable disease may pose a serious health risk to others, they are not permitted to attend work or classes or participate in College activities with other employees or students.
 The President, or designee, shall notify the employee or student of the restriction and provide guidance from the Department of Health.
 After receiving notification, the employee or student shall be entitled to due process through normal grievance procedures.

 Before an employee or student is allowed to return to work or resume academic activities, the employee or student must provide a note from a clinic, the applicable Department of Health, and/or physician that they no longer pose a risk (non-communicable) for their own health, safety, welfare, or that of others with whom they come in contact.

 There may be incidents which arise on the College campus that will require an institutional response to employees and students.
 Any institutional response will protect individual confidentiality and will be based on medical advice.
-Institutional response discussion should include the President, Senior Director of Emergency Management, Assistant Vice President of Student Services and Development and the Senior Director of Professional and Organizational Development/CETL/Emergency Preparedness and/or the Executive Director of Communications will seek appropriate medical advice and discuss with the Vice President of Teaching, Learning and Student Development and the Vice President of Business and Finance.
+Institutional response discussion should include the President, Senior Director of Emergency Management, Assistant Vice President of Student Services and Development/Dean of Students, and the Executive Director of Communications.
+This group will seek appropriate medical advice and discuss with the Vice President of Teaching, Learning and Student Development and the Vice President of Business and Finance.
 Confidentiality will be maintained at all times.
-The President, or designee, will review the issues and will determine the appropriate action, based on the information regarding the employee and/or the student.
+The President, or designee, will review the issues and will determine the appropriate action for the College.

-The Senior Director of Professional and Organization Development/CETL/Emergency Preparedness will work with Operations and Maintenance to ensure that appropriate precautions are implemented to minimize the risk of further exposure in the spread of communicable diseases and/or life-threatening illnesses.
+The Senior Director of Emergency Management Safety Committee Director will work with Operations and Maintenance to ensure that appropriate precautions are implemented to minimize the risk of further exposure in the spread of communicable diseases.
 This will include special attention to custodial and public safety employees.